prismicio/angular2-starter/README.md

-## angular2-seed
+## Angular 2 Starter

-A simple starter project demonstrating the basic concepts of Angular 2.
+Angular2 and prismic.io, sitting in a tree.

 ### Usage
 - Clone or fork this repository